Photo: Aaron Molina (Flickr)

 There’s nothing simple about addressing anthropogenic climate change.

-The chaotic dynamics of earth’s atmosphere, the mind-numbing intricacies of economic and political forces, and the sheer scope of the problem mean there are no panaceas — no one-size-fits-all solutions.
+Earth’s chaotic atmospheric dynamics, the mind-numbing intricacies of economic and political forces, and the sheer scope of the problem mean there are no panaceas — no one-size-fits-all solutions.

 Wheres And Hows Matter

-But, say the UC Davis scientists, because trees in the U.S. and Canada tend to become lumber for construction, while trees in the tropics are used for fuel and paper, this assumption of uniformity skews climatologists’ predictions.
+But, say the UC Davis scientists, because trees in the U.S. and Canada tend to be used for lumber, while trees in the tropics are used for fuel and paper, this assumption of uniformity skews climatologists’ predictions.

 In other words, deforestation doesn’t invariably translate to an immediate release of carbon stored in felled trees.
 Whereas burning a log sends greenhouse gasses into the atmosphere right away, building a deck out of one doesn’t.